Keats/tera/docs/content/docs/templates.md

 {% set my_var = [1, true, some_var | round] %}
 ```

-If you want to assign a value in the global context while in a forloop, you can use `set_global`:
+If you want to assign a value in the global context while in a for loop, you can use `set_global`:

 ```jinja2
 {% set_global my_var = "hello" %}